 - K – Key Biology: Aim to manage the soil and plants in a way that supports the ongoing Key biology in the soil and on the plants.

-My primary focus today, is the key biology.
+My primary focus today is the key biology.
 Focusing on the fundamental biology is what is going to give your soil the resilience necessary to bounce back from the inevitable threats from human impacts.
-Let me outline a few approaches to promote the soil health and fertility.
+Let me outline a few approaches to promote soil health and fertility.

 Soil Nutrient Testing – You need to conduct general soil analysis to track term changes in nutrients availability and take corrective measures.
 Be careful when using home kits to test your soil.
 Most of them are not accurate nor reliable.
 Laboratories are still the most preferred, even though a bit expensive.
 When collecting samples from your garden, get at least three or more from various locations within your garden.
 With technology, it’s now easier to do sampling by using automatic soil sampling equipment.
 See it in action in the video by MagictecLLC.com and get more information on amazon.com